 Where To Eat In Phuket Town

 Phuket Town is one of our absolute favorite places in Phuket to eat.
 The food here is something completely different than the typical tourist Thai food served at the beach resorts.
-The town’s unique mix of Chinese, Muslim Thai, and Indian food cultures have blended to create one of the most exciting and varied cuisines in Thailand.
+The town’s unique mix of Chinese, Muslim Thai, and Indian food cultures has blended to create one of the most exciting and varied cuisines in Thailand.

-It’s a little known fact that Phuket Town actually was the first Asian city to be recognized as a “City of Gastronomy” by Unesco in 2015, before other more culinary famous cities such as George Town in Penang, Malaysia.
+It’s a little-known fact that Phuket Town actually was the first Asian city to be recognized as a “City of Gastronomy” by Unesco in 2015, before other more culinary famous cities such as George Town in Penang, Malaysia.

 We loved exploring the varied choice of restaurants in Phuket Town.
 From the old traditional places serving recipes handed down through generations to restaurants where young chefs experiment with modern-style Thai and even international cuisines.